HomeSite Map

 The Beatles recorded the song twice more for BBC radio, the first being on November 17th, 1964 at The Playhouse Theatre in London between 7:30 and 11:30 pm for the radio show "Top Gear," which was broadcast on November 26th, 1964 between 10 and 12 pm, eight days before the "Beatles For Sale" album was released in Britain.
 This recording, which was produced by Bernie Andrews, was aired again on the ever popular "Saturday Club" radio show on December 26th, 1964.
 Interestingly, during an interview segment on this broadcast, George commented about the song, "I didn't write it, although it is conceited!"
 The final BBC recording of the song occurred on May 26th, 1965 in Studio One of BBC Piccadilly Studios in London between 2:30 and 6 pm with Keith Bateson producing.
 This recording was featured on their final BBC radio program "The Beatles (Invite You To Take A Ticket To Ride)," which was broadcast on June 7th, 1965 between 10 am and 12:15 pm.

-Two more Beatles recording sessions concerned "Everybody's Trying To Be My Baby" in the form of live appearances at the Hollywood Bowl in Los Angeles, California in 1965.
+Two more Beatles recording sessions concerned "Everybody's Trying To Be My Baby" in the form of live concert appearances at the Hollywood Bowl in Los Angeles, California in 1965.
 Both of their concerts, August 29th (produced by Karl Enegmann and engineered by Hugh Davies) and August 30th (produced by Voyle Gilmore and engineered by Pete Abbott), were taped for possible release as a live album in that year, but this didn't transpire.
 A few of these songs did eventually make it onto the 1977 album "The Beatles At The Hollywood Bowl," but this song was not one of them.

 This changed, however, sometime in 2016.
 Giles Martin, George's son, acquired access to the August 30th, 1965 Hollywood Bowl performance of the song and produced an excellent version of it for inclusion on the remastered release of "Live At The Hollywood Bowl" released later that year.